scaleoutsean/charm-cinder-solidfire/README.md

 This will setup a configuration file with the stanza named for the unit (ex: cinder-solidfire-1) and the volume_backend_name set to 'cinder-solidfire'.
 The charm does NOT setup the volume-types for Cinder.
 You will need to do that once the Stack is up.
-See the cinder configuration guide for details.
+See the Cinder configuration guide for details.

 Prerequisites
 =============